sablier-labs/sabvm/documentation/src/crates/interpreter/host.md

 - `log`: Creates a log entry with the specified address, topics, and data.
 Log entries are used by smart contracts to emit events.

-- `selfdestruct`: Marks an Ethereum account to be self-destructed, transferring its funds to a target account.

 - `create` & `call`: These methods handle the creation of new smart contracts and the invocation of smart contract functions, respectively.